-A destitute socialite, Ellen Creed (Ida Lupino (High Sierra), makes ends meet as housekeeper to rich ex-actress Miss Fiske (Isobel Elsom, My Fair Lady).
+A destitute socialite, Ellen Creed (Ida Lupino (High Sierra), makes ends meet as housekeeper to wealthy ex-actress Miss Fiske (Isobel Elsom, My Fair Lady).
 When Ellen’s unbalanced sisters (Edith Barrett, The Ghost Ship, and Elsa Lanchester, Witness for the Prosecution) show up for a visit, they immediately get on everyone’s nerves.
 Fiske demands that they all leave her home, and Ellen comes up with a devious plan to stay in the house, forever ever.

 Reaction & Thoughts:

-Lupino, who was at the peak of her Hollywood career, energizes this adaptation of Reginald Denham’s and Edward Percy’s popular stage play.
-Ladies in Retirement, adapted by Garrett Fort and Denham, and directed by Charles Vidor (Gilda), is somewhat too talky and stagy, but Lupino’s performance is outstanding, and George Barnes’s (Alfred Hitchcock’s Rebecca and Spellbound) atmospheric camera work is rock-solid.
+Directed by Charles Vidor (Hans Christian Andersen) from a screenplay by Garrett Fort and Denham, Ladies in Retirement is somewhat too talky and stagy, but Lupino is brilliant, and George Barnes’s (Alfred Hitchcock’s Rebecca and Spellbound) atmospheric camera work is rock-solid.
 The supporting cast is very good too.

 Perhaps the film’s chief claim to fame is that it turned the “women’s picture” sub-genre on its ear.
 Often dismissed (mostly by men, of course) as “chick-flicks” (a truly odious description), these types of films flourished during the war years.
 Ladies in Retirement stands out among its counterparts because none of the female characters in the film are likable.
 In that respect, it anticipates the modern anti-heroine.

 Conclusions & Final Thoughts:

 The ending is disappointing — the censors always spoiled the fun — but Ladies in Retirement is an interesting and highly entertaining excursion into Victorian Gothic.
 Fans of Lupino, in particular, don’t want to miss this odd little thriller.
 Remade in 1969 as The Mad Room.
 B&W, 91 minutes, Not Rated.